smkent/monoscad/sovol-sv06-plus/heat-bed-cable-support/README.md

 ## Printing

-Both parts print oriented as is – the frame support clip prints upright, and the heat end bed support clip prints on its back side.
+* Orientation: Both parts print oriented as is – the frame support clip prints upright, and the heat end bed support clip prints on its back side.

-I recommend printing with a brim for the heat bed end support clip as the contact surface area is low.

-A brim for one or both parts may be needed depending on your bed adhesion.
+* Brim (optional): A brim for one or both parts may be needed depending on your bed adhesion.
+The heat bed end support clip has a low bed contact surface area.

 ![Slicer screenshot of bed support model](images/readme/slicer-screenshot-bed-support-v2.png)
 ![Slicer screenshot of frame support model](images/readme/slicer-screenshot-frame-support.png)